kaursandhu30/Lesson4/lesson4.md

 - A central management dashboard is required.
 - Real-time alerts should be available for issues.
 - The system must provide usage and performance history.
-- API support is preferred but optional.

 # 4. Vendor Qualifications

-- 2 or 3+ years of experience in enterprise wireless installations.
+- 3+ years of experience in enterprise wireless installations.
 - At least three similar completed projects.
-- Preferred certifications: Cisco, Aruba, CompTIA Network+.
+- Preferred certifications: Cisco, CompTIA Network+.
-- Ability to provide references.
 - Availability for on-site installation.

 # 5. Pricing & Proposal Requirements

 Vendors must include:

 - Hardware cost breakdown
-- Labor and installation cost
+- Labour and installation cost
 - Annual maintenance and support pricing
 - Warranty details
 - A summarized total project price